-On March 13, 2020, President Trump issued a proclamation declaring that the ongoing Novel Coronavirus Disease (COVID-19) outbreak, warranted a nationwide emergency declaration under the Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121-5204c (1988 & Supp.
+On March 13, 2020, President Trump issued a proclamation declaring that the ongoing COVID-19 outbreak, warranted a nationwide emergency declaration under the Disaster Relief and Emergency Assistance Act, 42 U.S.C. §§ 5121-5204c (1988 & Supp.
 V 1993).
-The IRS has expressly stated that the COVID-19 pandemic is a “federally declared disaster,” as defined by section 165(i)(5)(A) of the Code.
-Based on President Trump’s declaration, COVID-19 meets the definition of a qualified disaster.
-This declaration permits employers to provide tax-free assistance to their employees under Section 139 of the Code.
+The IRS has expressly also stated that the COVID-19 pandemic is a “federally declared disaster,” as defined by section 165(i)(5)(A) of the Code.
+Based on President Trump’s declaration, COVID-19 meets the definition of a qualified disaster, and employers are thus permitted to provide tax-free assistance to their employees under Section 139 of the Code.

 What is a “qualified disaster relief payment?”

-- Medical expenses not covered by insurance (i.e. co-pays for testing, over-the-counter medicines relating to treatment of COVID-19);
+- Medical expenses not covered by insurance (e.g. co-pays for testing, or over-the-counter medicines relating to treatment of COVID-19);

 - Health-related expenses such as hand sanitizers and disinfectant;

-- Additional dependent care expenses (i.e. tutoring expenses, alternative child care expenses due to school closures)
+- Additional dependent care expenses (e.g. tutoring expenses, and alternative child care expenses due to school closures)

-- Work from home expenses (i.e. costs incurred to set up a home office including computer, printer, extra phone lines or phones, expanded internet bandwidth costs, installation of internet in some cases, and increased utility costs);
+- Work from home expenses (e.g. costs incurred to set up a home office, including computer, printer, extra phone lines or phones, expanded internet bandwidth costs, installation of internet in some cases, and increased utility costs);

 - Transportation expenses due to closure of public transportation;